dankorotin/ton-tutorials/README.md

 ### 2.2.
 Addresses, Part 2: User-Friendly Addresses

-🚧 **Coming Soon!** 🚧 Learn how to make the addresses you share safer for end users while ensuring correctness and indicating important traits.
+🚧 **Coming Soon!** 🚧 Learn how to make sharing an address safer by ensuring correctness and indicating important traits.

 ---